 STI screening means testing your blood or body fluid for a sexually transmitted infection.
 Screening tests include blood tests, urine tests, and swabs (Q-Tips) from an infected body part or sore.
 Blood tests require a quick needle stick.
 Urine tests and swabs are painless.

 Do I need a Pap test?

 If you are sexually active, you’ll need to have a Pap test.
 Pap tests help detect pre-cancerous/cancerous lesions of the cervix (inside of the vagina) that are most often caused by STIs.
-In general, women should have their first Pap test at 21 years of age.
-Women who are immunosuppressed and sexually active, may need a Pap test earlier.
+In general, anyone who has female reproductive organs should have their first Pap test at 21 years of age.
+Those who are immunosuppressed and sexually active may need a Pap test earlier.
 Let your medical/transplant team know when you become sexually active so they can help you schedule your first Pap test with the appropriate health care provider.
 After you have your first Pap test, ask your provider how frequently you’ll need to have it repeated.